zicna/TheCompleteJavaDevCourse/Section13-Lambdas/lambdas.md

 # Lambdas
 Lambdas are shortcuts to defining the implementation of an abstract method from a functional interface.
 ___
-the easiest to use is with other files in the same folder
+use with other files in this folder
 ___

 ## Lambdas and functional programming